sakshMG/webscraping_web3.0.com/README.md

 ## Description

 This simple web scraper extracts list of companies as well as job descriptions.
-You add all the links you want to be scraped from web3.career and saves data in a .txt file.
+You add all the links you want to be scraped from web3.career and saves data in either a .txt file for companies or a .csv file for job descriptions as well.

 ## Getting Started